Butterfly Blue: Reception

 Quinn Moreland from Pitchfork said "Across 11 songs, Mallrat explores desire and distance: Her songwriting is preoccupied with lovers who remain just out of reach and stars that momentarily align only to burn out" closing the review saying "Too frequently on Butterfly Blue, Mallrat gets lost in loose daydreams.
 When she latches onto particulars, she soars."

 Charlotte Marston from DIY said "Butterfly Blue sees Mallrat emerge as somewhat of a transformed entity, one that is fully-grown and glimmering."

+Teeth was featured in the end credits of Bishal Dutta's 2023 film It Lives Inside.